 The Berry Islands is considered by some to be the fishing capital of the Bahamas, and that is saying something.
 If you are looking to go fishing for marlin, or any other large gamefish in the Bahamas, this is the place to be.

-If there are some golfers in your group, you may already know that the Berry Islands isn't quite a golfer's paradise.
-However, there is one golf course in the area.
-The only course in the area is read this article..
-For more in formation concerning golf throughout the Bahamas,
+If you're a golf fanatic you may already know that the Berry Islands isn't overloaded with golf greens.
+Nevertheless, there's one course to be aware of.
+The only course in the area is click here..
+To learn about more golf courses throughout the Bahamas,

-Details concerning one other option is shown below.
+Information concerning one other option is shown here:

 |Parasailing Service||(242) 357-2584||0.9 mi.
 South-Southeast of Central Great Harbour Cay||Great Harbour Cay|